** Unbolted review updated January 20th, 2023 **

 No Secondary Market To Exit Loans

-Unbolted is one of the few companies that doesn’t offer lenders’ a way to buy and sell loans.
-A secondary market addition would be most welcome.
+Unbolted is one of the few companies that doesn’t offer lenders’ a way to buy and sell other types of loans.
+A full secondary market addition would be most welcome.

 Website Lacking Functionality, Information & FAQ’s

-Unbolted’s website is really lacking important information such as their wind up process in case of company failure or simple FAQ’s.
+Unbolted’s website is really lacking important information such as a simple FAQ.
 It also lacks some basic functionality such as being to sort your loan book or export it as an Excel file.

-Since manual investing isn’t an option, as a test I opted for auto-invest on the safer 0.65% per month loans that are covered by the Gold Trust.
-As I’ve been investing for a while, I changed the auto-invest to buy 0.85% loans and have received mainly jewellery loans with a couple of sculptures and paintings thrown in.
+I’ve been using Unbolted’s auto-invest option using the Gold Trust and Provision trust loans.
 Other than choosing what type of loans you’d like to buy, there really isn’t much of a strategy as Unbolted is very much a set and forget peer to peer lending investment.
-I have experienced several defaults but Unbolted’s default recovery has been excellent.
-After a period of testing, I decided to increase my investment slightly and so far so good.
+I have experienced several defaults but Unbolted’s default recovery has been excellent and I receive frequent email updates on the recovery of each loan.

 Unbolted Review Conclusion